-South of Auckland are the Waitomo caves, a world-cave system which is illuminated by glowworms.
-These caves are millions of years old and are something truly different to see.
+South of Auckland are the Waitomo glowworm caves, a world-cave system which is illuminated by glowworms.
+Waitomo Caves are millions of years old and are something truly different to see.

-If you’ve ever seen the Lord of the Rings trilogy, you may want to visit the home of Bilbao Baggins whilst you’re in Rotorua.
-See how the landscape was transformed into the Hobbiton movie set whilst hearing how the movie was made.
-As well as having your photo in front of a Hobbit Hole, you get to have a drink at the Green Dragon Inn.
-Tours leave from Rotorua.
+If you’ve ever seen the Lord of the Rings trilogy, you may want to visit ‘Middle Earth' and the home of Bilbao Baggins whilst you’re in Rotorua.
+See how the landscape was transformed into the Hobbiton movie set whilst hearing how the movie was made, at one of New Zealand's most popular tourist attractions.

 Wellington is the country’s capital and lies at the foot of the North Island.
 Here you will find Cuba Street, the coolest street in New Zealand with a chic bohemian feel and the finest bars around.

-Wellington is the gateway to the South island which can be reached by a ferry across the Cook Strait but if you suffer from sea sickness beware, as the last part of the journey can be a bit rough.
+Wellington is the gateway to the South island which can be reached by ferry across the Cook Strait but if you suffer from sea sickness beware, as the last part of the journey can be a bit rough.

-It may be the country's smallest national park but with golden beaches and a picturesque trek it's the perfect place to kayak, hike along coastal paths or scuba dive.
+It may be the country's smallest national park but with golden beaches and a picturesque trek, it's the perfect place to kayak, hike along coastal paths or scuba dive.
 You can stay overnight too.

-If you prefer to travel on land the Tranz Alpine rail journey runs from Greymouth to Christchurch, a quaint English-style city with green rolling hills and botanical gardens where you can punt along the river or sample fudge at the Fudge Cottage – you’ll feel just at home.
+If you prefer to travel on land the Tranz Alpine rail journey runs from Greymouth (on the West Coast) to Christchurch, a quaint English-style city with green rolling hills and botanical gardens where you can punt along the river or sample fudge at the Fudge Cottage – you’ll feel just at home.

 Adventure in New Zealand